sheriifMahadi/guides/seismic/README.md

 Gmic, in this guide we are going to deploy a contract on seismic devnet.
 This works on Mac, Linux, and Windows via wsl
 Also, check out the official docs at https://docs.seismic.systems/appendix/devnet

 **NOTE - This is not incentivized and should be done for fun and learning.**
+Reach out to me at https://x.com/mederoldi if you face any challenges. lets get into it.
 ## Deploy and encrypted contract

 ### 1. Install rust